2020PB/police-brutality/all-locations.md

 Protestors identified this individual as a representative from The Bail Project who was slated to speak at a protest later that day.

-tags: arrest, knee, shove, throw, inhumane-treatment
+tags: arrest, knee, shove, throw, inhumane-treatment, protestor

 id: nc-charlotte-2